dynamomobile/Workbench-iOS/Readme.md

 ## State Machine

 Work in progress.
 Should add some UI elements etc to show it working, maybe even add a download sequence state machine.

+## QR Test

+QR Test is a small demo of using a simple html5 based QR code generator to supply ie. test or debug data into an app.
+Open the `qrtest/index.html` in a browser and point the iPhone standard camera at the QR Code.
+The Workbench app should open and the values should have been supplied.
+Colors can be either hexadecimal like `00ff00` or ie. a namn like `blue`.
+The string field respond to `big` and `small`.
+Fast is the speed of the ball in the QR Test screen.
+The QR Test screen only updates when opening so if it is aleady opened, close and open again to apply any changes.